1upses/python-brainfuck-interpreter/README.md

 ## Requirements

 To run the interpreter, you need to have Python installed on your computer.
 You can download Python from the official website [here](https://www.python.org/downloads/).
+You'll also need to install the [numpy library](https://pypi.org/project/numpy/)

 ## Usage